libp2p/hydra-booster/README.md

 go run ./main.go
 ```

-The second mode is called 'many mode'.
+The second mode is called 'many heads'.
 Passing the `-nsybils=N` allows you to run N heads (called [sybils](https://en.wikipedia.org/wiki/Sybil_attack)) at a time in the same process.
 It periodically prints out a status line with information about total peers, uptime, and memory usage.

 ```sh
 go run ./main.go -nsybils=5
 ```

-ALternatively you can use the `HYDRA_NSYBILS` environment var to specify the number of sybils.
+Alternatively you can use the `HYDRA_NSYBILS` environment var to specify the number of sybils.
 Note the `-nsybils` flag takes precedence.

 ### Best Practices